bhnord/activities/events.md

 Join us for free in-person yoga classes in February, March and April at the Harvard Ed Portal!

+### ‘90s Themed Trivia (Th)

+Geeks Who Drink will host a special quiz all about the 90’s!

 ### Portrait Drawing Open House (Sa)

 Join us for our spring Open House at the Academy of Realist Art Boston!

-### ‘Art for Everybody’ Film+Talk (Sa)

-Join us for the film screening of Art for Everybody and a conversation with filmmakers Miranda Yousef and Tim Rummel.

 ### Winter Group Bike Ride (Sa)

 Boston Bikes is organizing a series of four winter group rides between December and March.

-### ‘90s Themed Trivia (Th)

-Geeks Who Drink will host a special quiz all about the 90’s!

 ### Live Jazz in Rozzie (Sa)

 Jazz great Charles Tolliver returns to the Roxbury Library for another performance with Boston's Makanda Project, to begin the group's 2025 season.

+### ‘MICKEY 17’ Free Screening (Mo)

+Attend an advance screening of Warner Bros' MICKEY 17 on Monday, March 3rd at 7 PM at AMC Boston Common!

 ### Women Take the Reel Film Fest (Th)

 Come join us for a special screening of All We Imagne As Light at the Bartos Theatre!

-### ‘MICKEY 17’ Free Screening (Mo)

-Attend an advance screening of Warner Bros' MICKEY 17 on Monday, March 3rd at 7 PM at AMC Boston Common!

 ### Grrrl Talk @ Remnant (Fr)

 Join us with DJs RaDJoy and Stealthmode as they spin vinyl classics and faves.

+### Slam Adams Poetry (Mo)

+Join us on the first Monday of each month for a Poetry Slam in collaboration with Boston Poetry Slam!

 ### Silent Book Club + Write (Mo)

 Note: This occurs every other week.
 This will NOT occur on 3/10 and 3/24.

-### Slam Adams Poetry (Mo)

-Join us on the first Monday of each month for a Poetry Slam in collaboration with Boston Poetry Slam!

 ### Artist Talk @ Harvard Art (Tu)